Ghost of Honor

 Ghost of Honor is a 1957 American animation and comedy film directed by Izzy Sparber.
 The film features Casper the Friendly Ghost as well as additional music composed by Winston Sharples.

 Plot

+Casper attends to a premiere of one of his cartoons and is interviewed about how he became a star via a lively account of his venture to the Paramount Animation Studios.